Fresh, Fast & Healthy.

 How many years have you personally run in the Turkey Trot?

 Only the first three years.
-Since then I have been at command central on race day.
+Since then I have been Executive race director and am glued to command central on race day.
 I do my five miles running around in small circles.

 What’s your favorite ThunderCloud Sub?